weareleaf/handbook/day-to-day-tasks/progress-updates.md

 The progress update should cover:

  - What's changed
+ - Any blockers you've encountered
- - Any blockers or worries you have about the work
+ - Any worries you have about the work (including over timelines & estimates)
  - Any questions you have
  - Any relevant links/screenshots or other useful info
  - Your next steps
+ -

 The progress update shouldn't involve a lot of writing, and doesn't need to be especially formal.
 The goal is to build up a clear log of progress in a few sentences, rather than waste time writing loads every afternoon.